brootware/staging.github.io/_posts/2022-05-19-sensitive-data-redaction-pyredactkit.md

 There are a pros and cons to this design.

-Pros - As the UUID strings generated have a [.00000006 chance of two uuids being the same](https://stackoverflow.com/questions/292965/what-is-a-uuid) according to stackoverflow.
+Pros - The UUID strings generated have a [.00000006 chance of two uuids being the same](https://stackoverflow.com/questions/292965/what-is-a-uuid) according to stackoverflow.
 So a malicious user will not be able to use a [dictionary attack](https://security.stackexchange.com/questions/67712/what-are-the-differences-between-dictionary-attack-and-brute-force-attack) to bruteforce the original data.
 Keeping this hashshadow file safe is very important if you need to unredact the data and of course away from the attackers too!

 Cons - The UUID strings generated will sometimes clash with the regular expression of Singapore NRIC or Credit Cards which creates an extra record in `.hashshadow_filename.json` file.
 Here's an example